reichlab/docs.zoltardata/docs/ForecastVersions.md

 Zoltar supports _retracting_ individual prediction elements.
 A retracted element comes into play when executing a [forecast query](ForecastQueryFormat.md) and passing the `as_of` parameter.
 If you pass an `as_of` that's earlier than the retracted forecast's `issue_date`, then the previous (non-retracted) value is returned.
 However, if you pass an `as_of` that's newer than that `issue_date` then **no value** will be returned for that prediction element.

-Retracted predictions are identified in [JSON forecast data format](FileFormats.md#forecast-data-format-json) files by passing `null` for the "prediction" value.
+Retracted predictions are identified in [JSON forecast data format](FileFormats.md#forecast-data-format-json) files by passing `NULL` for the "prediction" value.

 > Note: Retractions are indicated in quantile CSV files by `NULL` point and quantile values.
 The libraries take care of converting these into the JSON below.
 See [Quantile forecast format (CSV)](FileFormats.md#quantile-forecast-format-csv) for quantile retraction format details.